Man1ac-1773/OutpostZero/README.md

 - function Game() defined in Game.cpp is called per frame to show the game.
 - Turrets, Projectiles, Enemies are handled in different files, declaring classes and using inheritance for individual entities.
 - A seperate Particles class in `Particle.h` is defined to handle particle effect for visual pleasure.
-- Map functionality is handled indpendently with the help of Map.h, generation and storage, while other entities make use of it occasionally.
+- Map functionality is handled independantly with the help of `Map.h`, generation and storage, while other entities make use of it occasionally.
 - main game loop puts all entities in one array, and calls required function on it, which are overriden in their class definition and call the correct function
 - smart pointers are used to manage these entities
-- GUI is drawn at end using `raygui.h` (included in the source files).
+- GUI is drawn at end using `raygui.h`.